ekoontz/kfjc-popup-player/README.md

 # Getting Started (development)

-(This is for developers -if you simply want to listen using my enhanced KFJC player, simply go the above link.)
+(This is for developing - (enhancing and debugging) - if you simply want to listen using my enhanced KFJC player, simply go the above link.)

 First, you need to run your own web server on your development machine to avoid security restrictions on